J-holomorphic curves in a nef class: Pseudo-holomorphic subvarieties

 \begin{lemma} If $e$ is represented by an irreducible $J-$holomorphic subvariety and $e\cdot e\ge 0$, then $e$ is a $J-$nef class.

 On the other hand, if $e$ is $J-$nef and $J-$effective, $e\cdot e\ge 0$. \end{lemma}

+For a tamed almost complex structure $J$, the notion $J-$nef is a natural condition which guarantees the good behavior of the $J-$holomorphic subvarieties, as can be seen in many results in this paper and also Examples \ref{-2K} and \ref{not connected}.
+Moreover, it is an important condition for constructing non-negative currents in \cite{LZ12} as we briefly explain below.

-For a tamed almost complex structure $J$, the notion $J-$nef is introduced in \cite{LZ12} which aims at a similar role of nef classes in K\"ahler geometry.
-It is known that, when $J$ is K\"ahler, in any big and nef cohomology class, there is a K\"ahler current.
-This plays an intermediate role in \cite{DP} to construct K\"ahler forms.
+It is known that, when $J$ is K\"ahler, in any big and nef cohomology class ({\it i.e.} a nef cohomology class with positive top power), there is a K\"ahler current.
+Here a current is a differential form with distribution coefficients.
+Hence it represents a real cohomology class when pairing with smooth closed forms in the weak sense.
+The K\"ahler currents play an intermediate role in \cite{DP} to construct K\"ahler forms.
 For the subvariety-current-form strategy, Taubes current is such an intermediate object, which is usually constructed through integrations over certain moduli space of subvarieties.
 Hence, our definition of $J-$nef mimics the original algebraic one, instead of the K\"ahler notion.
 Notice our definition does not require the existence of an almost K\"ahler form.